 Progesterone governs many important processes occurring in a woman's body, including menstruation, pregnancy, and menopause.
-Yet, most women don't understand the exact mechanisms behind the hormone's production.
+Yet, most women don't understand the exact mechanisms behind progesterone production.

-Continue reading to learn more about progesterone and the hormone's glands, receptors, and flow within the body, in order to have a more broad understanding of its crucial role in women.
+Continue reading to learn more about progesterone production, including the hormone's glands, receptors, and flow within the body, in order to have a more broad understanding of its crucial role in women.

 Progesterone is a vital hormone for the menstrual cycle and pregnancy.

-The hormone's major responsibility it to thicken the endometrial lining in preparation to nourish a fertilized egg during the menstrual cycle.
+The hormone's major responsibility it to thicken the endometrial lining in preparation to nourish an egg in case conception has occurred.

 Even after reproductive years, progesterone will still be produced, but the hormone will acquire different roles in effort to maintain a healthy hormonal balance.